TMAILOR BLOG

-Catch‑All & Random Aliases: Why Temp Mail Feels Instant
+Catch-All & Random Aliases: The Tech Behind Instant Temp Mail

 On the surface, it seems trivial: type any address and the mail arrives.
 In real terms, that instant feel is an engineering choice: accept first, decide context later.
 This explainer unpacks how catch‑all and random alias generation remove friction while controlling abuse.
 For broader mechanics across MX routing, inbox lifecycles, and tokenized reuse, see the pillar Temporary Email Architecture: End‑to‑End (A–Z).